logo

 Open-Source Investigator

 Gregory Waters is an Investigator with Mnemonic.
 Greg researches security forces, primarily utilizing open source research to assess the capabilities and structure of Army and allied militias.
-Gregory is a non-Resident Scholar at the Middle East Institute and works as a research analyst at the Counter Extremism Project.
+Gregory is a non-resident Scholar at the Middle East Institute and works as a research analyst at the Counter Extremism Project.

 Kayla Koontz